debbiswal/Tech-BITE/Topics/Git/Art-4/submodule2.md

 no changes added to commit (use "git add" and/or "git commit -a")</code></pre>
 We can see that , new commits has been made.
 It means our reference submodule has been changed , or we made some changes to local submodule code.

+The display of change details for submoule   is enabled by our *status.submoduleSummary = true* setting  , which we did earlier.
+It explicitly states the introduced commits (as they use a right-pointing angle bracket >) since our last parent repo (*Customer*) commit that had touched the submodule.

 Pending .... =>
 Adding submodule from a specific branch or commit